mocnik-science/osm-python-tools/docs/general-remarks.md

 Here, we make some general remarks that are of more generic character.
 They do not refer to a single module but rather to the entire library.

-## OSM Id formats
+## OSM ID formats

-OSM Ids can be provided an different places, such as when using the `overpassQueryBuilder` to create a query related to a certain area.
+OSM IDs can be provided an different places, such as when using the `overpassQueryBuilder` to create a query related to a certain area.
 In these cases, the following input can be provided:
 * A string formatted as `'node/*'`, `'way/*'`, or `'relation/*'`
 * A string formatted as `'node *'`, `'way *'`, or `'relation *'`
 * A string formatted as `'node*'`, `'way*'`, or `'relation*'`